Notion formulas are bits of code that can make your Notion databases much more useful.

 - Properties – these are the other properties that exist in your database.

 - Functions – pre-defined formulas that you can use to accomplish complex things quickly.
-Examples include concat (combines strings) and dateAdd (adds x unites of time to a date).
+Examples include concat (combines lists) and dateAdd (adds x units of time to a date).

-Notion formulas work with – and output – one of four different data types:
+Notion formulas work with – and output – one of seven different data types:

 - Boolean (Checkbox) – Notion refers to these as “Checkbox” values, but under the hood, they’re classic Boolean true/false values.